This chapter describes how to integrate the IoT programmable logic controller StamPLC into Home Assistant.

 encryption:

-key: "Your_Encryption_Key"encryption).You can also change the timezone setting, for example:
+key: "Your_Encryption_Key"Or change the timezone settings:

 pi4ioe5v6408: